natcowan/harmonify/README.md

 # harmonify

 Are you and your partner a harmonious match?
-Let us analyze and compare your top artists + liked songs to see!
+Let us analyze then compare your top artists and liked songs to see!